did Hitler come to power?

 du Pont, head of the

-American firm General Motors; he advocated the creation of a
+American Du Pont explosives company, and on the Board of General Motors, advocated the creation of a

 super-race by spinal injections to enhance children of